JuliaDataCubes/EarthDataLab.jl/docs/src/API/cube_access.md

 ## Cube Dimensions

-Dimensions are an essential part of each Cube in ESDL.
+Dimensions are an essential part of each Cube in EarthDataLab.
 Every dimension that a cube has is associated with an axis that stores the values of the dimension.
 For example, a `LatAxis` will contain a field `values` representing the chosen latitudes.
 Similarly, a `VariableAxis` will contain a list of Variable names.
 Axes types are divided in categorical axes and axes represented by ranges.
 All of them